komonosky/3D_Projectile_Motion_MATLAB/README.md

  - The program will prompt the user for various settings, such as difficulty (magnet strength) and projectile size and weight
  - After making all selections, the projectile will launch
  - Points are scored based on how close the projectile gets to the red box (target)

+REQUIREMENTS
+ - You will need some version of MATLAB.
+I believe this was written using R2021a, but older/newer versions should work fine